 Steel HP sections, wide flange sections and pipes have been used for fender elements.
-These pile sections are typically epoxy coated and incorporate a cathodic protection system.
-Steel fender piles are typically limited to use with foam-filled or hydro-pneumatic fenders since they have a limited range of elastic deflection.
-The typical steel system is comprised of steel HP sections driven vertically and connected to a steel wale.
+These pile sections are typically coated and incorporate a cathodic protection system, a durable rubbing surface is required for fender systems, either UHMW-PE rubbing strips, or HDPE sleeves may be used to protect HP or pipe pile (PP) sections respectively.
+The typical steel system is comprised of steel HP or PP sections driven vertically and connected to a steel wale.
 The wale is attached to the supporting structure by a system of rubber fenders and chains.
-Steel fender systems have been successfully used.
-However, due to the additional costs of maintenance and the cathodic protection systems, their use has been somewhat limited when compared to other systems.
-Plastic coated steel pipe has been used for fender systems in circumstances where large deflections are not anticipated.
-(Marine Fender Systems.)